Reviewing, changing and advertising prices

 Set up a formal review schedule (i.e. on a monthly, quarterly or 6-monthly basis) to help you keep on top of your cash flow and your pricing strategy.
 Key events that should prompt a review of your prices include when:

-- a product or service is not selling
+- a product, service or experience is not selling

-- you start to sell a new product or service
+- you start to sell a new product, service or experience

 - your costs change